 - Order types.
 In the after-hours, market orders do not work.
 That said, you must use limit orders to execute your trades.
-With a limit order, you set the price at which you are willing to buy or sell a stock, but there is no assurance that you will get filled on the order.
+With a limit order, you set the price at which you are willing to buy or sell a stock, but there is no assurance that your order will get filled.

 - There is less transparency in after-hours trading.
 You trade through electronic communication networks (ECNs) and dark pools.
 You’ll see more hidden orders and other advanced execution strategies in the after-hours.

-- When markets are thin, they are usually more volatile.
-In the after hours, ECNs volunteer, they are not required to offer liquidity or the best prices to you.
+- When markets are thinner, they’re more volatile.
+In the after-hours, ECNs volunteer.
+They are not required to offer liquidity or the best prices to you.

-- Order types like stop-losses will not get triggered in the after-hours.
+- Automatic orders may not work.
+Order types like stop-losses will not get triggered in the after-hours.